andy-carroll/ai-product-playbook/README.md

-# The AI Product Builder
+# The AI Product Playbook

 A friendly, hands-on path to building your first AI-powered product — even if you’ve never coded, used GitHub, or touched an AI IDE before.